garethdn/MovieDbAngular/README.md

 - [ ] Conform as strictly as possible to [John Papa Angular Styleguide](https://github.com/johnpapa/angular-styleguide)
 - [ ] The current placeholder image generator is handy...but ugly - try something different
 - [ ] Add close button to trailer modal
+- [ ] After moving to SASS, try using the Superhero Bootswatch theme
+- [ ] Add global error notifier, specifically for HTTP errors but should also be able to be invoked for other custom errors